irulast/chia_crypto_utils/README.md

 ## Thanks!

-Thanks [irulast](https://github.com/irulast/chia-crypto-utils) for you excelente Work
+Thanks [irulast](https://github.com/irulast/chia-crypto-utils) for you excelent Work

 ## Build and Test